funql/funql-dotnet/docs/defining-a-schema/features/validate.md

 }
 ```

-Use this to customize the feature to your needs.
+Use this to tailor the feature to your needs.

 ### Custom validation rules

 You can extend the validation logic by adding your own rules.
+To get started:

-To get started, inherit from `AbstractValidationRule<T>`
+- Inherit from `AbstractValidationRule<T>` for simple validators.
-for simple validators, use `CompositeValidationRule` to group multiple rules, or implement `IValidationRule` for full
+- Use `CompositeValidationRule` to group multiple rules.
-control.
+- Implement `IValidationRule` for full control.

 The following example shows how to validate that `Skip` nodes have an integer constant:

 ```csharp
 public sealed class SkipHasIntConstant : AbstractValidationRule<Skip>